PlanterApp/planter_blog/content/posts/plan-your-herbal-body-care-garden/index.md

 ### Bee Balm

 Monarda, or bee balm, is a favorite for pollinators and hummingbirds, but it’s also an amazing plant for skin care.
 Bee balm is known to smell a little “spicy” and that spiciness comes from its high thymol content.
 Thymol has powerful antiseptic and antifungal properties, making bee balm a good choice when dealing with issues like build-up on the scalp or fungal infections of the skin.
-You can infuse apple cider vinegar for a clarifying scalp rinse.
+You can infuse apple cider vinegar with bee balm for a clarifying scalp rinse.
 You can make a strong tea, called an infusion, of bee balm and apply it as a compress to support blemish-prone skin. *Monarda didyma* (most commonly found at nurseries) and *Monarda fistulosa* are the types of bee balm to use as herbs.

 ![A pink bee balm flower in bloom](https://ucarecdn.com/da034b12-0abd-49bc-9610-c93c49d224cf/a-b-Xr0J-hYmh9c-unsplash.jpg)